RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/10_Viewer.en.md

 ![img](./img/viewer.png "viewer")

-The Viewer component can be used to generate image files, etc., during project execution.
-A component for viewing from the browser.
+The Viewer component is used to view image files generated during project execution from the browser.
 You can view the following files:

 - apng (Animated Portable Network Graphics)